174318 visitors |

 The A's got off to a good start, key to most wins, at the put up a crooked number in the first inning.
 After singles by Chase Leslie and Matt Enright, Sheldon Pederson walked, before Ryan Yuha hit an RBI single.

-The 2019 PBL season kicked off on Saturday afternoon, a beautiful spring day to open the baseball year with the Rosalind Athletics taking on the Edmonton Expos at the Homer Dome.
+Mark Gjesdal took over in relief in the top of the 4th inning, as the Athletics have been making sure to slowly stretch out arms and get their pitching depth innings of work in the begining of the season.
+The flame throwing ginger had a quick first inning of work, before Leduc spayed a few hits in the top of the fifth inning.
+May 13, 2019, 8:23 am The 2019 PBL season kicked off on Saturday afternoon, a beautiful spring day to open the baseball year with the Rosalind Athletics taking on the Edmonton Expos at the Homer Dome.
 There was more fans in attendence than other years, as the Rosalind Jr A's were hosting a PeeWee tournament at one of the other diamonds.
 It was great to see the resurgence of some young baseball making its way back to Rosalind.
 Assistant to the General Manager, Steve Enright, was spotted handing out lifetime contracts for any kids interested.

 Rookie Carter MacDonald took the hill in the first game of the season for the Athletics.
 The young left hander has shown a lot of promise for the future of the rotation, with an plus fastball and good offspeed pitches.
 He was also one of the only pitchers who has thrown a ball more than once this offseason, so a good choice my management to give the fresh arm the bulk of the innings in the first game.
 MacDonald may have been shaking off some nerves, or grad festivities, through his four innings of work, but was able to escape a few jams without much damage.
 After four walks in the first inning, MacDonald was able to find his release point just in time to strike out a potent Expo to end the first inning.
 The defence behind MacDonald made a potentially game saving play, as Steve Enright started a double play in the forth inning with the bases loaded to end the inning, and keep the game 1-0 for the Expos at the time.
 Carter MacDonald's pitching line didn't resemble the typical A's pitching staff in his first official outing, pitching 4 innings with 1 run allowed, on 1 hit (!!), with 3 strikeouts and 9 walks.
+Now a veteran of the A's, Brayden Benson came in to the game in relief, to show the young whippersnapper how the A's typical pitching strategy.
+Benson gave up a two hits, with the lead off batter in the 6th coming around to score but also picked up three strikeouts to give the A's a chance to win.
+The recently married right hander left the game as the pitcher of record, as the Athletics took the lead in the bottom of the 6th.

 Rosalind put together their only multiple run inning, in typical A's fashion, just in time in the bottom of the 6th.
 After Brett Yuha led off and hit a rocket right at the third basemen, Nic Ronsko was reached on an error and stole 2nd.
 Rookie Kobe Charchun came through with a clutch single to score Ronsko.
 Fellow rookie, Chase Leslie put together a good at bat and drew a walk, followed by Matt Enright hitting a double to the fence in left center to score two runs.
 Ryan Yuha hit a fielders choice RBI, and Steve Enright put another insurance run on the board with a RBI single.
 After the dust settled, the A's scored 4 after having been shut down for most of the game, and three broken bats to show for it.

 Steve Enright, the non typical closer, came took the mound in the top of the seventh with Rosalind leading 5-2.
 If an inning could encapsulate a typical Rosalind pitching outting, Enright got a rolled over ground ball out of the lead off hitter, gave up a single, got a pop up on a floated change up, and finished off the game with a strike out with his hard breaking curveball.
+May 8, 2019, 11:17 am Its that time of year again.
+Opening Day of the Powerline Baseball League is just around the corner, as the Athletics begin their fifth year in the PBL.
+The A's kick off the season by hosting the Edmonton Expos on Saturday at the Homer Dome in Rosalind at 2pm.

 The addition of three young prospects to the 2019 roster will be important this year, as the PBL regular season was expanded to 16 games this year.
 With family commitments, holidays, and a busy planting season for farmers, having more flexiblity both physical and scheduling will go a long way.
 The league decided to goto 16 games in order to play all teams twice, to have a more balanced schedule given the parity amoungst the majority of nine teams.
 The Athletics had to win the last game of the regular season last year to avoid being in the wildcard playoff game, so getting out of the gate early and strong will be crucial.

-There was a lot on the line, when the Holden Blue Jays were in town to take on the Rosalind Athletics on Thursday night.
+The majority of the 2018 team will be back, with a few exceptions, as Ty Twitchell and Tanner Foss both left for the Camrose Axemen during off season free agency.
+Losing two pitchers off the aging pitchinig rotation will definitely be a loss.
+Assistant to the General Manager, Steve Enright, is still busy contacting a few talented recruits to fill the void.
+Carter MacDonald, Kobe Charchun, and Chase Leslie will have plenty of opportunity to crack the lineup often, and play a big role.
+These talent young guys are likely to be the future of the Rosalind squad.
+Brett Yuha and Brayden Benson are the the bridge to that younger additions to the roster, and as both are also pitchers and solid hitters, they will be leaned on this season to get the A's back to the playoffs.
+The A's are banking on big seasons from a handful of veterans Jun 29, 2018, 7:13 pm There was a lot on the line, when the Holden Blue Jays were in town to take on the Rosalind Athletics on Thursday night.
 Not only another meeting from the PBL Championship series from last year, but with both teams at 9-4, and the Leduc Milleteers and Edmonton Expos with similar records, the battle for playoff positioning was on the line.
 The winner would avoid the 4th vs 5th wildcard game, and get an extra week off, while the loser would almost certainly be facing tough competition to take on the regular season pennant winner.

 Brayden Benson got the call to pitch the A's 9th game in 13 days.
 Benson was coming off a strong showing versus the Sherwood Park Athletics, one of his best pitching performances in a recent while.
 As Benson has been known to do, he continued to keep the ball down and induce plenty of ground balls and weak pop ups by the opposition batters.
 The young right hander worked around a few scattered hits, and solid defence behind him.
 The only trouble came in the top of the 7th, when after a one out single, the Blue Jays number eight batter ran into a fastball over the middle of the plate on a 0-2 pitch which became a Homer Dome statistic to tie the game.
 Brayden later redeemed himself.
 Benson threw a complete game, 7 innings, allowing 2 runs, on 3 hits and 1 walk with 1 strike out.